Primary Advisor/Dissertation Chair

 Curriculum, Music, Special Education

 Wooster, Kimberly Kay, "Using a Therapeutic Music Curriculum to Improve the Social and Academic Skills of Students with Optic Nerve Hypoplasia/Septo Optic Dysplasia" (2016).
-School of Education Student Capstone Theses and Dissertations.
+School of Education and Leadership Student Capstone Theses and Dissertations.
 4184.